mmistakes/made-mistakes-jekyll/src/_faqs/website-tools.md

 title: "What tools do you use to build your website?"
 type: other
 date: 2014-12-07
-last_modified_at: 2016-11-14T21:06:21-05:00
+last_modified_at: 2016-12-01T14:47:12-05:00
 comments: true
 comments_locked: true
 order: 1
 ---

-A variety of tools and software are used to build Made Mistakes --- the biggies being an 21.5-inch Apple iMac, [Jekyll](http://jekyllrb.com), [Sublime Text](http://www.sublimetext.com), and Adobe's Creative Suite.
+A variety of tools and software are used to build Made Mistakes --- the biggies being an 21.5-inch Apple iMac, [Jekyll](http://jekyllrb.com), [Sublime Text](http://www.sublimetext.com), Adobe's Creative Suite, and [SourceTree](https://www.sourcetreeapp.com/).

 I've been on a [static site generator]({{ site.url }}{% post_url /articles/2012-03-19-going-static %}) kick the last couple of years and use Jekyll to publish this page and everything else found on the site.
 The basic idea is I write a bunch of text in Markdown and Jekyll spits out a set of files[^files] that I upload to a webserver.